-- 1. Exams (36%).
-There will 2 exams: a mid-term and an exam during finals week (see schedule for dates/times).
-The final exam will not be cumulative although a number of the concepts covered in the first part of the course will be relevant to material in the second part of the course.
+- Exams (30%).
+There will be 2 mid-term exams (see schedule for dates/times).
 The exam format will be mixed and will likely include: matching, multiple choice, short answer and essay questions.
-The exams will be geared to material covered in class in lectures and student presentations (see below).
+Exam questions will reflect the material covered in reading assignments and in-class presentations.
+The exams will emphasize students' abilities to construct arguments based on the principles discussed in class.
 The content of each exam will be discussed in detail in class during the schedule review sessions (see schedule below). - 2.
-Homework assignments (36%).
-There will be 3 homework assignments, covering various aspects of the course, to be done individually.
-The assignments will be explained in detail in class as we approach them during the semester - 3.
-Biome presentation (10%).
-Working in groups of 3, students will give presentations (20 minutes) to the class describing a biome chosen from among those found on chapter 6 of the course's text.
-Students are free to form groups (self-enroll in a group on Carmen); the biomes to be presented will be randomly assigned to each group.
-Evaluation will be based on the presentation, the ability of the group to respond to questions from the audience and on the presentation material (such as slides and notes) which will be handed in to the instructor at the end of the presentation.
+Homework assignments (24%).
+There will be 2 homework assignments, covering various aspects of the course, to be done individually.
+The assignments will be explained in detail in class as we approach them during the semester